-We have won two big cases in recent years, one of which is recognized as an important new case clarifying a disputed area of Colorado law in favor of the injured person.
+We have won three big cases in recent years, one of which is recognized as an important new case clarifying a disputed area of Colorado law in favor of the injured person.

-Reid vs. Berkowitz, Denver District Court.
-Our client was a construction worker injured on a jobsite (but not while he was working) when he fell through a temporary guardrail that the general contractor admitted he knew was not properly secured to a third floor landing even before our client’s accident.
+Reid vs. Berkowitz, Colorado District Court.
+Our client was a construction worker injured on a job site (but not while he was working) when he fell through a temporary guardrail that the general contractor admitted he knew was not properly secured to a third-floor landing even before our client’s accident.
 Our client fell to the ground below and suffered a ruptured aorta, an injury that kills 85% of the people who sustain such ruptures.
 After the Defendant’s insurance company (American Family) offered to settle for an amount actually LESS than our client’s medical bills, we took the case to trial and secured a judgment in excess of $400,000.00.
-It is interesting to note that American Family continued to assert that our client was a trespasser on the property when its own insured, the Defendant, clearly maintained in sworn testimony that he was not trespassing.
+It is interesting to note that American Family continued to assert that our client was a trespasser on the property when it is own insured, Defendant, clearly maintained in sworn testimony that he was not trespassing.

 Please download a copy of our Colorado Auto Accident Guidebook (PDF) for a more detailed explanation of why you must have an experienced, trial-proven personal injury lawyer in your corner in a low-impact auto accident case.